Updated November 2021

 The caravan and car combination

-The RAC has a useful guide to working out towing capacity.
+The RAC also has a useful guide to working out towing capacity.

 Having settled on the appropriate balance between caravan and towing vehicle, you might also want to ensure that you have fitted to your car the appropriate mirrors to enable you to negotiate all of the hazards you are likely to encounter.